awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.FastDDL.md

 + Applying table locks while applying concurrent DML changes
 + Slowing concurrent DML throughput

 In Amazon Aurora, you can use fast DDL to execute an ALTER TABLE operation in place, nearly instantaneously\.
 The operation completes without requiring the table to be copied and without having a material impact on other DML statements\.
-Because the operation doesn't consume temporary storage for a table copy, it makes DDL statements practical even for large tables on small instance types\.
+Because the operation doesn't consume temporary storage for a table copy, it makes DDL statements practical even for large tables on small instance classes\.

 **Note**
 Fast DDL is available for Aurora version 1\.12 and later\.
 For more information about Aurora versions, see [Database Engine Updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md)